Discounted Cash Flow Analysis for Valuating Commercial Real-Estate Property

 by

 There are very few things in the modern economic landscape that are widely used yet highly misunderstood.
-One of them is DCF – also known Discounted Cash Flow analysis for commercial real estate.
+One of them is DCF – also known as Discounted Cash Flow analysis for commercial real estate loans.
 The number of misconceptions that revolve around this useful metric is almost astounding considering the practicality and significance of it as far as real estate and commercial property analysis go.
 But before looking into that, let’s straighten out the kinks and clear the air as far as commercial real estate valuation and DCF analysis go.

 What is Discounted Cash Flow Analysis for Commercial Real Estate Investments?

 Simply put, it is a valuation method that seeks to determine the viability, profitability, and investment sustainability of an asset by considering various factors.
-And this includes but not limited to; the present cash flow of the investment, the projected future returns, and the scalability potential of the property.
+This includes but is not limited to the present cash flow of the investment, the projected future returns, and the scalability potential of the property.
 This way, it is possible to determine the estimated value of a prospective investment as accurately as it is economically possible.
 Considering the complexity of this valuation technique, DCF analysis is mainly applied in the valuation of multi-year commercial real estate property.
 In the simplest of terms, we are looking at the present annual return value that the asset can generate in relation to its expected future performance.
-Understanding the Basic Discounted Cash Flow Commercial Real Estate Model To understand the principles behind a basic DCF commercial real estate analysis, one must answer four fundamental questions that revolve around any property investment – regardless of its scale.
+Understanding the Basic Discounted Cash Flow Commercial Real Estate Model To understand the principles behind a basic DCF commercial real estate analysis, one must answer four fundamental questions around any property investment – regardless of its scale.
 For starters, i.
 How much money is going into the prospective investment? ii.
 When is this capital really injected into the investment?
 The time factor iii.
 How much money is expected to be churned out by the investment? iv.
 After how long are the returns of the investments expected?
 As you can see, it all boils down to being a time vs. capital affair.
-Which, of course, brings us to the following components of a commercial real estate DCF analysis.
+This, of course, brings us to the following components of a commercial real estate DCF analysis.

 The Estimated Cash Flows